oac-tree/sup-dto/doc/serialization.rst

    Same as :func:`void AnyValueToJSONFile(const AnyValue& anyvalue, const std::string& filename, bool pretty)`. with 'pretty' set to false.

-.. function:: std::vector<uint8> AnyValueToBinary(const AnyValue& anyvalue)

-   :param anyvalue: AnyValue object to serialize.
-   :return: Binary representation of the AnyValue.

-   Serialize an AnyValue to a binary representation.

-.. function:: AnyValue AnyValueFromBinary(const std::vector<uint8>& representation)

-   :param representation: Binary representation of an AnyValue object.
-   :return: AnyValue.
-   :throws ParseException: When the binary representation could not be correctly parsed.

-   Parse an AnyValue from a binary representation.

 JSON parsing
 ------------

 The library provides dedicated parser classes for parsing ``AnyType`` and ``AnyValue`` objects from JSON.
 These classes allow incremental parsing and optionally accept an ``AnyTypeRegistry`` for